gicentre/elm-vegalite/docs/changeNotes.md

 # elm-vegaLite changes

+## V5.1.0 ➡ V5.1.1

+_Minor changes that add some richer examples to the API documentation._

+---

 ## V5.0.0 ➡ V5.1.0

 _Minor changes to accommodate a few additions that appeared in Vega-Lite 5.5 and to update the API docs with richer examples._